svenbluege/joomla-testing-robo/README.md

 * **setCodeStyleStandardsBranch($codeStyleStandardsBranch):**  Branch of the coding standards repository to use.
 Default: *master*
 * **setCodeStyleCheckFolders($codeStyleCheckFolders):**  Folders to perform the code style check in.
 * **setCodeStyleExcludedPaths($codeStyleExcludedPaths):** Array of paths (files/folders/path patterns) to exclude from the code style checking.
+* **setCodeStyleExtraJoomlaFolder($codeStyleExtraJoomlaFolder):** Include an extra Joomla folder for checking code style (set to false if the cs repository uses a Joomla folder for the standards).

 #### Functions